Beware of Used Record Dealers and "Collectors"

 Burkett's masterings are virtually ALWAYS superior to the others, though "W" (Harry Fisher) is (sometimes) almost as good.
 I don't know why, though I assume he had superior mastering equipment, because skill alone, even if he was a "genius", can not account for all the sonic improvements I have consistently experienced with his masterings.
 (Greater purity, transparency and detail, plus a more extended high-end, a lower sound-floor etc.).

-Bottom Line- If there is a choice, always get the G pressing, if not available, then get the W pressing.
+Bottom Line- If there is a choice, always get the G pressing, and if a "G" is not available, then get the W pressing.
 After that, you are on your own.

 "ZAL"- Means it's a "stereo" recording